OpenGene/MutScan/README.md

 # MutScan
 Detect and visualize target mutations by scanning FastQ files directly
-* Ultra sensitive.
+* Ultra sensitive, guarantee that all reads supporting the mutations will be detected
 * 50X+ faster than normal pipeline (i.e. BWA + Samtools + GATK/VarScan/Mutect).
 * Very easy to use and need nothing else.
 No alignment, no reference genome, no variant call, no...
-* Contains most actionable mutation points for cancer, like EGFR p.L858R, BRAF p.V600E...
+* Contains built-in most actionable mutation points for cancer-related mutations, like EGFR p.L858R, BRAF p.V600E...
 * Beautiful and informative HTML report with informative pileup visualization.
 * Multi-threading support.
 * Supports both single-end and pair-end data.
 * For pair-end data, MutScan will try to merge each pair, and do quality adjustment and error correction.
 * Able to scan the mutations in a VCF file, which can be used to visualize called variants.
 * Can be used to filter false-positive mutations. i.e. MutScan can handle highly repetive sequence to avoid false INDEL calling.

+# Application scenarios:
+* you are interested in some certain mutations (like cancer drugable mutations), and want to check whether the given FastQ files contain them.
+* you have no enough confidence with the mutations called by your pipeline, so you want to visualize and validate them to avoid false positive calling.
+* you worry that your pipeline uses too strict filtering and may cause some false negative, so you want to check that in a fast way.
+* you want to visualize the called mutation and take a screenshot with its clear pipeup information.
+* you called a lot of INDEL mutations, and you worry that mainly they are false positives (especially in highly repetive region)
+* you want to validate and visualize every record in the VCF called by your pipeline.
+* ...

 # Sample report
 http://opengene.org/MutScan/report.html